-Personally, I have never liked appraisals as a result of bad experiences of annual appraisals when working in a Family Health Services Authority when appraisals were linked to performance related pay and often shared objectives were allocated to two or more staff and as you can imagine the results were inconsistent.
-The funding for Performance Pay ran out and was not paid, as did the willingness to take part in Appraisals.
+Personally, I have never liked appraisals as a result of bad experiences of annual appraisals when working in a Family Health Services Authority where appraisals were linked to performance related pay and often shared objectives were allocated to two or more staff and as you can imagine the results were inconsistent.
+The funding for Performance Pay ran out and was never paid, as did the willingness to take part in Appraisals.

 I recorded the appraisal meticulously and gave a copy to the employee.
 I have to say that I was not good at following up objectives during the year.
 The tick box nature of appraisal I found a discouragement.
 Yes we have done it.
 With a large staff, over 25, time to review objectives was not easily found.

 Another issue for me was the quality of the appraisers.
 There was little point to me of asking others to do appraisals if they had no idea what they were doing.
 I certainly came across this a number of times and ended up with objectives that basically were nonsense.
 One way forward is to ensure that there is a consistency in the type and content of objectives.
-Objectives too should reflect the aims and objectives of the Practice as a whole, but do they?
+Objectives too should reflect the aims and objectives of the Practice Business Plan as a whole, but do they?

-Revised July 2018
+Revised October 2018